Finland: World War II

-Hostilities resumed in June 1941 with the Continuation War, when Finland aligned with Germany following the latter's invasion of the Soviet Union; the primary aim was to recapture the territory lost to the Soviets scarcely one year before.
-Finnish forces occupied East Karelia from 1941 to 1944.
-Finnish resistance to the Vyborg–Petrozavodsk offensive in the summer of 1944 led to a standstill, and the two sides reached an armistice.
+Hostilities resumed in June 1941 with the Continuation War, when Finland allied itself with Germany following the latter's invasion of the Soviet Union; the main aim was to regain the territory lost to the Soviets barely a year earlier.
+Finnish troops occupied Eastern Karelia from 1941 to 1944 and assisted the German army in the Siege of Leningrad.
+The massive Soviet Vyborg–Petrozavodsk offensive in the summer of 1944 led to a breakthrough until the Finns finally repulsed it at Tali–Ihantala.
+This partial Soviet success led to a stalemate and later an armistice.
 This was followed by the Lapland War of 1944–1945, when Finland fought retreating German forces in northern Finland.
-Famous war heroes of the aforementioned wars include Simo Häyhä, Aarne Juutilainen, and Lauri Törni.